Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 ##### Profile Testing

-* Click the Profile button to take the user to the Profile page from the Home page.
+* &#128100; Click the Profile button to take the user to the Profile page from the Home page.
-* Click the Profile button to take the user to the Profile page from the Products page.
+* &#128100; Click the Profile button to take the user to the Profile page from the Products page.
-* Click the Profile button to take the user to the Profile page from the Product Details page.
+* &#128100; Click the Profile button to take the user to the Profile page from the Product Details page.
-* Click the Profile button to take the user to the Profile page from the Shopping Bag page.
+* &#128100; Click the Profile button to take the user to the Profile page from the Shopping Bag page.
-* Click the Profile button to take the user to the Profile page from the Checkout page.
+* &#128100; Click the Profile button to take the user to the Profile page from the Checkout page.
-* Click the Profile button to take the user to the Profile page from the Order Success page.
+* &#128100; Click the Profile button to take the user to the Profile page from the Order Success page.
 * &#128100; Click the Profile button to take the user to the Profile page from the Order Confirmation page.
-* Click the Profile button to take the user to the Profile page from the Contact Us page.
+* &#128100; Click the Profile button to take the user to the Profile page from the Contact Us page.
-* Click the Profile button to take the user to the Profile page from the Upcoming Gigs page.
+* &#128100; Click the Profile button to take the user to the Profile page from the Upcoming Gigs page.
 * &#128100; Click the Profile button to take the user to the Profile page from the Profile page.
 * &#128272; Click the Profile button to take the user to the Profile page from the Product Management page.
-* &#128683; Click the Profile button to take the user to the Profile page from the Log In page.
-* &#128683; Click the Profile button to take the user to the Profile page from the Register page.

 ##### Product Management Testing